carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Contrast with templates

-Contrast these generics with a C++ template, where the compiler may be able to do some checking given a function definition, but more checking of the definition is required after seeing the call sites once all the [instantiations](terminology.md#instantiation) are known.
+Contrast these checked generics with a Carbon or C++ template, where the compiler may be able to do some checking given a function definition, but more checking of the definition is required after seeing the call sites once all the [instantiations](terminology.md#instantiation) are known.

 Note: [Generics terminology](terminology.md) goes into more detail about the